MGAPS/mgaps-website/people/officers/pgss-representative1.md

 ---
-name: Valentin Boettcher
+name: Angela Sabzevari Gonzalez
-email: valentin.boettcher@physics.mcgill.ca
+email: angela.sabzevarigonzalez@mail.mcgill.ca
 position: PGSS Representative
-picture: images/profiles/valentin-boettcher.jpg
+picture: images/profiles/angela-sabzevari-gonzalez-1.jpg
 ---

-Hi, I'm a second year PhD student in Bill Coish's group.
-As one of the PGSS representatives, I attend the PGSS council meetings and vote on behalf of physics grads.
-In turn, we keep MGAPS informed of the current issues and initiatives.
+Hi everyone!!!!
+My name is Angela (she/her), and I'm one of the PGSS Representatives!
+I am a first year Master’s student in high energy particle physics who reeeally loves physics (crazy, I know).
+My role is to represent physics graduate students by voting and advocating on their behalf at PGSS council meetings.
+We also ensure MGAPS stays well informed about any current issues or initiatives related to PGSS.
+If you have any questions related to my role, MGAPS, or PGSS, or just want to chat, feel free to send me an email!